jlandrum/asterism/docs/DOCS.md

 A utility element that handles adding/removing children without the use of Gutenberg blocks.
 Useful for blocks that wish to have more finite control over children.

+**param**: props.className - The class name for the component props.value - The object that holds the data for the nested components props.children - The component to render for each child props.emptyObject - The object to clone when adding a new child props.slotName - Creates a slot allowing items to be hoisted into the toolbar.
+  The slot name will be appended with the index of the child and and provided to the children as a prop. props.onChange - The function to call when the children change

 ### Props

 | Name | Type | Default | Description |